Babe Ruth in Jacksoville circa 1920 (Photo courtesy of John Thron/MLB Historian)

 After being a member of the Southern League for over 25 years, the Suns finally captured their first title in 1996 in their second season affiliated with the Detroit Tigers.
 The Suns were declared co-Southern League in the 2001 season in their first year as an affiliate of the Los Angeles Dodgers.

-The Suns played their final season in Wolfson Park in 2002 before moving to the Baseball Grounds of Jacksonville.
+The Suns played their final season in Wolfson Park in 2002 before moving to the then-Baseball Grounds of Jacksonville.

-Jacksonville has won four Southern League titles since the Baseball Grounds opened, including the thrilling walk-off winner in 2010.
+Jacksonville has won four Southern League titles since their new park opened in 2003, including the thrilling walk-off winner in 2010.

 The Jacksonville ballclub opened at new chapter on Nov.
 2, 2016 by becoming the Jacksonville Jumbo Shrimp.